-Small businesses may retain the principal worldwide patent rights to any invention developed with Federal support.
+SBCs may retain the principal worldwide patent rights to any invention developed with Federal support.
 The government receives a royalty-free license for Federal use, reserves the right to require the patent holder to license others in certain circumstances, and requires that anyone exclusively licensed to sell must normally manufacture it domestically.
-Information regarding patent rights in inventions supported by Federal funding can be found in the Code of Federal Regulations, 37 CFR Part 401.
+Information regarding patent rights in inventions supported by Federal funding can be found in 37 CFR PART 401.

-Distribution of Intellectual Property and Commercialization Rights between the Small Business and Subcontractor

-When using subcontractors, including research institutions, the small business is responsible for providing that its subcontractors retain all rights provided for the small business.
-Large business subcontractors will need to petition DOE to retain title to subject inventions.
+Distribution of Intellectual Property and Commercialization Rights between the SBC and Subcontractor When using subcontractors, including research institutions, the SBC is responsible for providing that its subcontractors retain all rights provided for the SBC.
+Large business subcontractors will need to petition DOE to retain title to inventions.